markozecevic/BioC19proposal/README.md

 ## Workshop Participation

-Participants will be guided through an Rmarkdown document and optionally try to create a wrapper for a script of their choice.
+Participants will be guided through an R Markdown document.
+Rabix Composer (CWL editor) will be used, but creating CWL descriptions is also possible from within R and will be demonstrated.
+Participants are encouraged to try and create a wrapper for a script of their own.

 ## _R_ / _Bioconductor_ packages used

 - docopt
 - sevenbridges
+- Rcwl

 ## Time outline